 1. Switch to a bamboo toothbrush

 Plastic toiletries containers weren’t one of the first things I focused on when I began this journey to travel more sustainably.
 The reason is because I don’t tend to dispose containers while travelling, either recycling them or refilling them at home.
 Instead, I focused on eliminating frivolous plastic at home.

 As part of this, I switched to bamboo toothbrushes at home.
 I had used them for a while, and even though they were slightly more expensive than plastic, they lasted longer and they would decompose.

 As my last plastic travel toothbrush was frayed anyway, I switched to a bamboo one in my travel toiletries kit for this trip.

-What were the additional benefits to a bamboo toothbrush?
+What were the additional benefits with a bamboo toothbrush?

 The only additional benefit I can think of, is that bamboo toothbrushes seem to last longer than plastic ones.
 My toothbrushes used to fray out in 3 months, tops.
 In fact, I had also begun to feel that toothbrushes fray faster than they used to, more like 2 months for the past few years.
 It’s almost like they want you to buy more frequently.

 But the bamboo ones that I was using easily lasted beyond 4 months.
 This may be nothing to do with the material of the toothbrush, but rather the quality of its manufacture.
 (2023 edit: after trying different brands now that bamboo toothbrushes have become more common, I’ve confirmed that this is the case.
 Not all bamboo toothbrushes are the same quality.)
 But it does make you think about how many things could actually last a lot longer if you simply wanted it to.